KareemMagdy55/back-to-basics/OOP.md

 ---
 ### Encapsulation
-Encapsulation is about combine attributes and functions in one single unit (class).
+Encapsulation is about combining attributes and functions in one single unit (class).

 #### Why ?
 - Data Hiding: Encapsulation keeps an object's data safe by hiding it from outside access.
 Only specific methods can access it.